-TIER 2 GROUP B - Development
+TIER II GROUP B - Development

-- AR5221 Space Ideation for Entrepreneurial Architecture

-- AR5231 Cost Estimating

-- AR551 Management & Finance
+- AR5231 Cost Estimating - AR551 Management & Finance

 CONCENTRATION IN INTERIOR ARCHITECTURE & DESIGN

 To provide students with additional opportunities to broaden and enrich their education, a concentration is a program of study that supplements a student's program.
 A concentration may be taken as a way to give a coherent pattern to elective credits to expand career options or simply to explore in greater depth in an area to enhance one's program.
 Students must declare a concentration prior to degree conferral.